PUBLISHER: The Business Research Company | PRODUCT CODE: 1991851

 The nanosatellite and microsatellite market research report is one of a series of new reports from The Business Research Company that provides nanosatellite and microsatellite market statistics, including nanosatellite and microsatellite industry global market size, regional shares, competitors with a nanosatellite and microsatellite market share, detailed nanosatellite and microsatellite market segments, market trends and opportunities, and any further data you may need to thrive in the nanosatellite and microsatellite industry.
 This nanosatellite and microsatellite market research report delivers a complete perspective of everything you need, with an in-depth analysis of the current and future scenario of the industry.

 The nanosatellite and microsatellite market size has grown rapidly in recent years.
-It will grow from $2.96 billion in 2024 to $3.51 billion in 2025 at a compound annual growth rate (CAGR) of 18.5%.
-The growth in the historic period can be attributed to emerging market opportunities, academic and research endeavors, earth observation and remote sensing, government initiatives and funding, rise of commercial space industry.
+It will grow from $3.51 billion in 2025 to $4.13 billion in 2026 at a compound annual growth rate (CAGR) of 17.7%.
+The growth in the historic period can be attributed to increasing adoption of low-cost small satellites for earth observation missions, growth in university and research institution satellite programs driving early deployment, advancements in miniaturized onboard computers and power subsystems enabling reliable small-sat operations, rising demand for rapid-deployment communication satellites, expansion of commercial remote sensing applications utilizing nanosatellite and microsatellite constellations.

-Key players in the nanosatellites and microsatellites market are concentrating on developing innovative products, including tiny satellites, to boost their revenues.
-These tiny satellites are built using off-the-shelf technologies and are designed to be cost-effective and lightweight.
-For instance, in April 2024, Planet Labs, a U.S.-based technology company specializing in capturing and analyzing satellite imagery for environmental and commercial applications, launched Pelican-1.
-This satellite is the first in Planet's next-generation Pelican constellation, engineered for high-resolution Earth imaging.
-Serving as a technology demonstrator, Pelican-1 validates the hardware and software components of Planet's Smallsat Platform.
-The Pelican constellation aims to enhance image resolution and provide quicker revisit times, facilitating real-time monitoring in sectors such as agriculture, urban planning, and disaster response.
-This launch represents a significant advancement in Planet's initiatives to enhance satellite imaging capabilities for global monitoring.
+Companies in the nanosatellite and microsatellite market are prioritizing innovative products, such as tiny satellites, to enhance their service offerings and drive revenue growth.
+Tiny satellites can be built using off-the-shelf technologies and are designed to be lightweight and cost-effective.
+For instance, in April 2024, Planet Labs, a US-based technology company specializing in satellite imagery and geospatial analytics for environmental and commercial purposes, launched Pelican-1, the inaugural satellite in its next-generation Pelican constellation for high-resolution Earth imaging.
+This small satellite functions as a technology demonstrator, validating the hardware and software of Planet's Smallsat Platform.
+The Pelican constellation aims to deliver improved image resolution and faster revisit times, enabling real-time monitoring across sectors such as agriculture, urban planning, and disaster response.
+This launch represents a major advancement in Planet's efforts to enhance global satellite imaging capabilities.

-In August 2024, Lockheed Martin, a U.S.-based aerospace and defense firm, acquired Terran Orbital for $450 million.
-This acquisition is part of Lockheed Martin's strategy to expand its growing space portfolio.
-Terran Orbital is known for its high-throughput robotic manufacturing capabilities and advanced modular space vehicle designs, which will enhance Lockheed Martin's capabilities in the small satellite sector.
-This acquisition is anticipated to significantly strengthen Lockheed's offerings in satellite technology and manufacturing.
-Terran Orbital specializes in developing innovative nanosatellites and microsatellites for both commercial and governmental applications.
+In August 2024, Lockheed Martin, a US-based aerospace and defense company, acquired Terran Orbital for $450 million.
+This acquisition supports Lockheed Martin's goal of expanding its space portfolio.
+Terran Orbital is known for its high-throughput robotic manufacturing capabilities and advanced modular space vehicle designs, which strengthen Lockheed Martin's position in the small satellite market.
+The acquisition is expected to enhance Lockheed's technological offerings and manufacturing capacity in satellite development.
+Terran Orbital is a US-based aerospace and defense company specializing in innovative nanosatellites and microsatellites for commercial and government applications.

-North America was the largest region in the nanosatellite and microsatellite market in 2024.
-The regions covered in the nanosatellite and microsatellite market report are Asia-Pacific, Western Europe, Eastern Europe, North America, South America, Middle East, Africa
+North America was the largest region in the nanosatellite and microsatellite market in 2025.
+The regions covered in the nanosatellite and microsatellite market report are Asia-Pacific, South East Asia, Western Europe, Eastern Europe, North America, South America, Middle East, Africa.

-The countries covered in the nanosatellite and microsatellite market report are Australia, Brazil, China, France, Germany, India, Indonesia, Japan, Russia, South Korea, UK, USA, Canada, Italy, Spain.
+The countries covered in the nanosatellite and microsatellite market report are Australia, Brazil, China, France, Germany, India, Indonesia, Japan, Taiwan, Russia, South Korea, UK, USA, Canada, Italy, Spain

 The nanosatellite and microsatellite market consists of sales of on-board computer (OBC), electrical power subsystem (EPS), and communication subsystem.
 Values in this market are 'factory gate' values, that is the value of goods sold by the manufacturers or creators of the goods, whether to other entities (including downstream manufacturers, wholesalers, distributors, and retailers) or directly to end customers.
 The value of goods in this market includes related services sold by the creators of the goods.